 An angler at a 2015 fishing derby in San Diego.
 (The Southern California Coastal Water Research Project).

-He said some trial studies of other toxins and metals suggested similar trends, but more data is needed.
+He said some trial studies of other toxins and metals suggested similar trends, but more data are needed.

 DDT in History